usecannon/cannon/packages/website/content/docs.md

 - `--registry-ipfs-url` - Endpoint used to retrieve IPFS resources (_Default: "https://usecannon.infura-ipfs.io"_)
 - `--write-deployments` - Path to write the deployments data (address and ABIs), like `./deployments`
 - `--logs` - Show RPC logs instead of an interactive prompt
+- `--impersonate` - Create impersonated signers instead of using real wallets')
+- `--fund-signers` - Ensure wallets have plenty of gas token to do deployment operations.
+Only useful with --impersonate.

 ### build